 - Isn’t as accurate as a chest strap

 - Difficult to use if you have long sleeves on

 An optical HR band with a long life.

-The Scosche Rhythm is a both Bluetooth and ANT+ compatible.
-The best thing about it is how it is compatible with pretty much every app and device you’ll ever need.
+The Scosche Rhythm is both Bluetooth and ANT+ compatible.
+The best thing about it is that it is compatible with pretty much every app and device you’ll ever need.
 There’s also built-in memory which can keep up to 16 hours of data.
 What’s more, the battery will last 33 hours before it even starts to run out.

-Scosche as a brand offers a lot when it comes to band options so this is the one to go for if style is on your list of requirements.
+Scosche as a brand offers a lot when it comes to band options so this is the one to go for if the style is on your list of requirements.
 Match your kit together!

 - Ditch the chest strap

 - Not as accurate as a chest strap